Table of Contents

 Monetization Methods for Modern Bloggers

-To generate income from a blog you have multiple options.
-But, I’ll suggest the universal ones that could monetize blogs on almost every niche: running ads, Affiliate marketing and selling digital products that caters your audience’s needs.
+Here I’ll only be writing the the universal ones that could monetize blogs on almost every niche: running ads, Affiliate marketing and selling digital products that caters your audience’s needs.

-Running Ads
+1. Running Ads

 Running Ads on your blog is like inviting businesses to put up little signs or billboards on your page in exchange for some money.
 These ads help you earn money while you keep sharing what you want to.
 Some ads might show up as a banner across the top, or others might show up inside your posts.
 Think of them as advertisements in a magazine or a TV commercial.
 But instead of interrupting your reading, they blend into the page and are easy to click on if someone is interested.
 However, traditional popup ads are a huge turn down for readers.
 Avoid Them.

-Affiliate Marketing
+2. Affiliate Marketing

 Affiliate marketing was my first real taste of blog income, and wow, was it a learning curve.
 I started by plastering random Affiliate links everywhere, thinking money would magically appear.